daavelino/pwd-strength/README.md

 The document provides an appendix [Appendix A—Strength of Memorized Secrets](https://pages.nist.gov/800-63-3/sp800-63b.html#appendix-astrength-of-memorized-secrets) where we can find some information about complexity:

-1. A.1 Introduction:_Complexity of user-chosen passwords has often been characterized using the information theory concept of entropy [Shannon].
+1. A.1 Introduction: _Complexity of user-chosen passwords has often been characterized using the information theory concept of entropy [Shannon].
 While entropy can be readily calculated for data having deterministic distribution functions, estimating the entropy for user-chosen passwords is difficult and past efforts to do so have not been particularly accurate.
-For this reason, a different and somewhat simpler approach, based primarily on password length, is presented herein._ **(*Notice: that estimate the entropy for user-chosen passwords is precisely what this pwd-strength is about.)**
+For this reason, a different and somewhat simpler approach, based primarily on password length, is presented herein._ **Notice** that estimate the entropy for user-chosen passwords is precisely what this pwd-strength is about.
 2. A.2 Length: _Users should be encouraged to make their passwords as lengthy as they want, within reason.
 Since the size of a hashed password is independent of its length, there is no reason not to permit the use of lengthy passwords (or pass phrases) if the user wishes.
 Extremely long passwords (perhaps megabytes in length) could conceivably require excessive processing time to hash, so it is reasonable to have some limit._
 3. A.3 Complexity: _For this reason, it is recommended that passwords chosen by users be compared against a “black list” of unacceptable passwords.
 This list should include passwords from previous breach corpuses, dictionary words, and specific words (such as the name of the service itself) that users are likely to choose.
 Since user choice of passwords will also be governed by a minimum length requirement, this dictionary need only include entries meeting that requirement._